Table of contents

 Gibson Les Paul Standard Custom Shop (2011)

 In 2011, the Custom Shop division released a classic Standard version of an unusual gray finish with blue flame tips.
 The instrument featured the absence of covers on the pickups along with chrome frames, splitting of the neck pickup into series/parallel coils connection as well as the use of a lighter one-piece mahogany for the body material (similar to R8 reissue).
-The sound of the guitar practically does not differ from that of the modern Standard.
+The sound of the guitar practically does not differ from that of the classic Standard.
 Its body has no chambers or holes.
 Its neck has a long tenon.
 The Standard Custom Shop has 9.3 lb (4.2 kg) in weight.

 14. 1960 Gibson Les Paul Standard Reissue